Connect with us

 Where To Locate The Home Office

-Modern floorplans have an open plan kitchen, dining, living environment, which has challenged workers during the lockdown.
-They worked off the dining room table or on their lap in the living room, making it hard to sit for hours on end like in the workplace.
-Therefore, worker productivity has been a challenge with family disturbance, pets, and the calling to do household chores and maintenance jobs.
-Thus situating your home office in the open plan environment should be avoided.
+Modern floorplans have an open-plan kitchen, dining, and living environment, challenging workers during the lockdown.
+They worked off the dining room table or on their lap in the living room, making it hard to sit for hours like in the workplace.

 Spare Bedroom

-If you don’t want to add an extra room onto your property, use a spare bedroom for your home office.
 Set the room up as a professional work environment with an office desk, ideally an electric stand-sit desk, so you can choose when you want to stand or sit.
-Use an ergonomic chair and use a monitor or two instead of bending your head down towards your laptop screen.
-Also, use a separate keyboard and mouse to improve your posture.

 Advertisement